Updated on July 4th, 2025

 Other parks in the city that are definitely worth a visit include the High Line, Bryant Park and Prospect Park.

 If you’re staying in a vacation rental apartment in New York City you can easily prepare your own lunch for a picnic, as you’ll have access to your own fully-equipped kitchen!
-Besides saving money on dining out, the apartments also provides plenty of room for family and friends, so it’s easy to bring the whole family on a city trip.
+Besides saving money on dining out, the apartments also provide plenty of room for family and friends, so it’s easy to bring the whole family on a city trip.

-Picture of the New York City Public Library
+8. Visit the New York City Public Library

 9. Pay a Visit to Saint Paul’s Chapel